linxGnu/mssqlx/README.md

 Major concepts are:

 * Try to keep 100% API compatible to slqx.
 All additional layers/codes are within mssqlx.go file.
-All other files are from sqlx.
+All other files belongs to sqlx.
+My work is only on mssqlx.go.
 * Provide HA solution for select-query.
 * Simple and lightweight round-robin balancer with auto health checking, distributes workloads across slaves.
 When one downs, mssqlx moves its client to "failure-zone", avoids querying over this client.
 As the slave ups again, mssqlx puts (automatically) the client back for upcoming queries.
 * Reduce role of master to delete, insert, update only since all select-queries are on slaves.